crate/cratedb-guide/docs/connect/r/index.md

 print(res)
 ```

-:::{rubric} CrateDB Cloud
+:::{rubric} SSL connection
 :::

-For connecting to CrateDB Cloud, use `sslmode = "require"`, and
+Use `sslmode = "require"`, and
 replace hostname, username, and password with values matching
 your environment.

+Also use this variant to connect to CrateDB Cloud.
 ```r
 conn <- dbConnect(RPostgres::Postgres(),
                   host = "testcluster.cratedb.net",